 Full shift pattern with resident on call night shifts.

-In any 6 month period, you do a month of on call with a mixture of days on call and nights on call.
+In any 12 month period, you do 3 x 1 month blocks of on call with a mixture of days on call and nights on call.
 You are free from all elective work during this time.

 On calls are shared between SpRs and middle grades with middle grades doing more on call and covering elective SpR work when they are away.